SunkissedQueen/charlie-office/func-props-charlean-austin/README.md

  - Using props pass the state object data through the component call
     > made a variable to store the data
     > In child component, change state to props and the variable name
-    > Any additional variables will need to a component call with its appropriate state object data
+    > Any additional variables will need a component call with its appropriate state object data

 ## Error Message
 ```